koyeba/koyeba/README.md

 Warm welcome to my GitHub profile !

 ## 🧑‍💻 About Me
-Passionate developer based in Paris, i'm currently working on a **cryptocurrency investment platform**.
+Passionate developer based in Paris, i'm currently working on a **cryptocurrency investment platform** @Neptun.
 I love creating smooth and intuitive user experiences with a focus on performance and design.

 ## 🏎️💨 What I'm Passionate About
 Outside of work, I have several interests close to my heart: